Irinej, Serbian Patriarch: Death and funeral

-On 21 November, Irinej's body was brought to St. Michael's Cathedral in Belgrade where was held the Divine Liturgy on the feast day of the cathedral and the second-largest slava celebrated in Serbia.
-Following the ceremony, his body was carried to the Church of Saint Sava in Vračar, Belgrade, and thousands of mourners passed by the coffin which, in consideration of coronavirus and the circumstances of the Patriarch’s death, had a glass lid.
-On the same date, Metropolitan Hilarion of Volokolamsk, the Chairman of the Department for External Church Relations of the Moscow Patriarchate and the chief delegate of the Russian Orthodox Church delegation, arrived in Belgrade for Irinej's funeral.
+On 21 November, Irinej's body was brought to the Cathedral of Saint Archangel Michael where was held the Divine Liturgy on the feast day of the cathedral and the second-largest slava celebrated in Serbia.
+Following the ceremony, his body was carried to the Church of Saint Sava, and thousands of mourners passed by the coffin which, in consideration of coronavirus and the circumstances of the Patriarch’s death, had a glass lid.
+On the same date, Metropolitan Hilarion Alfeyev of Volokolamsk, the chairman of the Department for External Church Relations of the Moscow Patriarchate and the chief delegate of the Russian Orthodox Church delegation, arrived in Belgrade for Irinej's funeral.

 His funeral was held on 22 November at the Church of Saint Sava.
 After the Holy Liturgy, speeches were given by Protoiereus-Staurophore Petar Lukić, Bishop Irinej of Bačka, Serbian president Aleksandar Vučić, and Chairman of the Presidency of Bosnia and Herzegovina Milorad Dodik.
 In his speech, President Vučić said that love was the basis of the faith of the late patriarch, and his Serbia was the one he created himself - a Serbia of peace, a Serbia that understands and brings people together.
 Irinej is the first Serbian Patriarch to be buried in the crypt of the Church.

 Funeral service was also attended by numerous government ministers of Serbia and various politicians from the Balkans including the Prime Minister-designate of Montenegro Zdravko Krivokapić and President of Republika Srpska Željka Cvijanović, and dignitaries such as Prince Filip Karađorđević and Stanislav Hočevar, the Catholic archbishop of Belgrade.

 Bishop David of Kruševac who led Irinej's funeral service tested positive for COVID-19 following the funeral.
 At the time, Bishop David is one of the four remaining members of the Holy Synod of the Serbian Orthodox Church.